Lisa’s family says she’s been hospitalized multiple times for alcohol-related accidents

 “It takes an enormous amount of alcohol to equal the kind of sedative effects that those pain medications do, and you go into a spiral that will eventually end up in death,” says Dr. Frank Lawlis, co-founder of the Lawlis-Peavey PNP

 Center, and chairman of the Dr. Phil Advisory Board

 he explains how opioid dependency changes the brain.

 “As your brain slows down, you become cognitively inefficient.
 And as I witnessed Lisa today – she’s obviously not catching on.”

 Does Lisa realize the gravity of her situation?
-Tune in to Friday’s Dr. Phil.
+Tune in to Monday’s Dr. Phil.
 Find your local listing here.
 TELL DR. PHIL YOUR STORY: Caught in a downward spiral?
 Dr. Phil To Guest: ‘Alcohol Abuse – Drug Abuse, Seldom Happens In A Vacuum’